-For 150 years, the Xiongnu ruled the plains uncontested.4 Their dominance was built on taking riches from China, either through pillaging, trading, or demanding tribute.
-The empire's leader, the Chanyu, then distributed this newfound wealth among the lesser chiefs of the Xiongnu to ensure their loyalty.5 Below the chanyu, the Wise Kings of the Left and Right functioned as governors of the Xiongnu empire, with the Wise King of the Left being the Chanyu's designated heir.
-Underneath these two officials, twenty-four "great chiefs" existed, who acted akin to an electoral college.
-If the heir was too young or incompetent, they would choose from among the brothers of the dead Chanyu to rule the Xiongnu Empire6.
+It is also worth noting that methods of succession can, and often do, evolve as time goes on with For 150 years, the Xiongnu ruled the plains tanistry being no exception.
+The Ottoman uncontested.
+Their dominance was built Empire is an excellent showcase of how pragmatic on taking riches from China, either through pillaging, trading, or demanding tribute.
+The concerns can change how tanistry works over empire's leader, the Chanyu, then distributed time.
+As the centuries passed, the Sultans' this newfound wealth among the lesser chiefs of succession processes transformed depending the Xiongnu to ensure their loyalty.
+Below the on the needs of the current situation.
+Early on, their tribal roots heavily influenced how leaders chanyu, the Wise Kings of the Left and Right functioned as governors of the Xiongnu empire, were chosen.
+Any male from the dynasty was with the Wise King of the Left being the Chanyu's eligible to rule under the old system, but there designated heir.
+Underneath these two officials, could only be one in charge of the empire.
+In twenty-four "great chiefs" existed, who acted akin response to this custom, a policy of fratricide to an electoral college.
+If the heir was too young or became commonplace.
+Once the Sultan died, all incompetent, they would choose from among the brothers of the dead Chanyu to rule the Xiongnu Empire.
 This system, at a fundamental level, hardly differed from that of the Gaelic chiefs.
 If its similarity to Gaelic tanistry was anything to go by, infighting and chaos should have torn it apart.